jonathjd/jonathjd.github.io/_posts/2023-03-03-Presenting-Technical-Topics.md

 > "It's not silence, it's punctuation." - Me 2023

-4. Don't let your presentation time be the only time your actually run through your presentation.
+4. Don't let your presentation time be the only time you actually run through your presentation.

 5. Do not go over the allotted time for your presentation.
 The audience will forgive a presentation that's a little short, but nobody likes a presentation that is too long.